Using the Help Mode

 - To view context sensitive help on a Qt class or function as a tooltip, move the mouse cursor over the class or function.
 If help is not available, the tooltip displays type information for the symbol.

-- To display the full help on a Qt class or function, press F1.
-The documentation is displayed in a pane next to the code editor, or, if there is not enough vertical space, in the fullscreen Help mode.
+- To display the full help on a Qt class or function, press F1 or select Context Help in the context menu.
+The documentation is displayed in a view next to the code editor, or, if there is not enough vertical space, in the fullscreen Help mode.

-- To select and configure how the documentation is displayed in the Help mode, select Tools > Options > Help.
+- To select and configure how the documentation is displayed in the Help mode, select Edit > Preferences > Help.

 The following image displays the context sensitive help in the Edit mode.

-To hide function tooltips by default, select Tools > Options > Text Editor > Behavior > Show help tooltips using the mouse > On Shift+Mouseover.
+To hide function tooltips by default, select Edit > Preferences > Text Editor > Behavior > Show help tooltips using the mouse > On Shift+Mouseover.
 You can still view the tooltips by pressing and holding down the Shift key.

 To use a keyboard shortcut for viewing help tooltips, select Show help tooltips using keyboard shortcut (Alt).